Seventeen years ago last month, I walked into the CareerBuilder.com headquarters in Reston, VA thinking it'd be another ordinary day at work.

-To get away on weekends and short breaks, my friends and I would occasionally drive to concerts around upstate New York or go snowboarding.
+My friends and I would occasionally drive to concerts around upstate New York or go snowboarding to get away on weekends and short breaks.

-The biggest trip I took was a 24-hour Greyhound bus to Daytona Beach, Florida for Spring Break (and then taking it back, too).
+My most extensive trip was a 24-hour Greyhound bus to Daytona Beach, Florida, for Spring Break (and then taking it back, too).
 Cheap, yes, but something I swore never to do again.

-The idea of studying abroad for a semester was something I'd never looked into, probably because none of my friends did.
+I'd never considered studying abroad for a semester, probably because none of my friends did.

-And, truthfully, I was enjoying college life so much I didn't want to give up a semester on campus to be elsewhere.
+And truthfully, I was enjoying college life so much that I didn't want to give up a semester on campus to be elsewhere.

-On summer breaks, I worked a minimum wage job at a movie theater to save cash for the year ahead.
+I worked a minimum-wage job at a movie theater on summer breaks to save cash for the year ahead.

-During my senior year, when three of my roommates began talking about taking a backpacking trip to Europe after graduation, I thought it sounded like fun.
+During my senior year, when three roommates began talking about backpacking in Europe after graduation, I thought it sounded fun.

 I quickly got on board with the idea, despite knowing my parents wouldn't be too excited about their son flitting off to Europe after they'd just financed his four-year college education.

-But, what're two months out of a possible work life of 40+ years?
-Now that I'm 42 and halfway through my prime working years, I can say it's absolutely nothing.
+But, what're two months out of a possible work-life of 40+ years?
+Now that I'm 42 and halfway through my prime working years, it's absolutely nothing.

 After graduation, I still had no idea what I wanted to do for a living.
-I was staying at my parent's house and working as an office temp to save for the trip.
+I stayed at my parent's house and worked as an office temp to save for the trip.

 While I don't have kids, if I did, I've often thought giving them cash to travel after high school would be money well invested.